mnemnion/StringUnits.jl/docs/src/index.md

 false
 ```

 This is also conservative, but will always return a `Bool`.
+The philosophy here is
+that a `StringUnitRange` is a range of that unit, not _per se_ a description of a
+section of a given `String`.

 These behaviors are consistent with Base: